Quick Integration of Live Chatroom

 ConversationType conversationType = Conversation.ConversationType.CHATROOM;

-Uri localUri = Uri.parse("file://Path to the image"); // Local path of the image, the recipient can get the automatically generated thumbnail Uri via getThumUri
+Uri localUri = Uri.parse("file://path_to_image"); // Local path of the image.
+The recipient can obtain the automatically generated thumbnail Uri via getThumUri

 boolean mIsFull = true; // Whether to send the original image